efrecon/machinery/NOTES.md

 * Use docker save (locally on the host), scp and docker load on the guest to skip slow downloads and use the local cache of docker images whenever possible.

+* Sort out `docker login` properly, by default docker `compose` starts the components in the cluster as `root`, so maybe should we simply `sudo docker login`?